mobile-directing-system/mds-desktop/docs/Sites/Navbar.rst

 Navigation bar & Side bar
 #########################

-This chapter will provide a short explanation of the navigation bar.
+This chapter will provide a short explanation of the navigation bar as well as of the side bar.

 Functionality of the navigation bar
 -----------------------------------